AndersenLab/cbriggsae_anthelmintic_drc/data/README.md

    - Contains the output from _OrthoFinder_ by Emms et al. 2026 (https://github.com/OrthoFinder/OrthoFinder)
 ## **heritability**
 Contains the broad-sense and narrow-sense heritability calculation output files from the custom computational pipelines
+## **heritability**
+Contains the broad-sense and narrow-sense heritability calculation output files from the custom computational pipelines using the filtered dataset ( 5 or more wells)
 ## **proteomes**
 Contains necessary proteomes files for each _Caenorhabditis Briggsae_ strain to run _OrthoFinder_
 ## **target_gene_consequences**